Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing

 - Middle-ear infection in which a deep infection's discharge can result in otitis externa;

-- Allergic reaction or irritation due to swear, hair cleaning products, ear plugs, and ear medications
+- Allergic reaction or irritation due to sweat, hair cleaning products, ear plugs, and ear medications; and

 - Seborrhoeic dermatitis affecting the ears, causing them to become inflamed and irritated.

 Otitis externa can also be triggered by the following factors:

 - Too much moisture: Excessive liquid in the ear canal makes one more susceptible to developing an infection since moisture provides a hospitable environment for bacterial and fungal growth.
 The risk of having excessive moisture in the ear can increase when sweating, swimming in dirty water, or from being exposed to humid surroundings.